Homes

 It starts with insurance

-“It’s highly recommended that the first thing they do is contact their broker or agent to advise them of what it is they’re planning on doing because there may be options under their policy or additional coverage they have to purchase to make themselves fully protected.”
+“Because there may be options under their policy or additional coverage they have to purchase to make themselves fully protected,” he adds.

 Can home insurance cover you if your home is damaged by a contractor?

-I spoke with Chanel Man, a hair and makeup professional in Calgary, about how a simple project to add a concrete path in her backyard turned into a nightmare that took three years to complete and cost nearly twice what she’d planned.
+Chanel Man, a hair and makeup professional in Calgary started a simple project to add a concrete path in her backyard which turned into a nightmare that took three years to complete and cost nearly twice what she’d planned.

 Make sure your contractor has insurance